 I absolutely adore this slaw with other common meals in the Central European region.

 For example, goulash soup or goulash meat gravy with spaetzle is great with a german coleslaw.

 Or Knödel dumplings with pork roast or sausages.

 Just start a search on my page to find various recipes for goulash, spaetzle, knödel and pork recipes.

-More ideas to enjoy your german coleslaw
+More ideas to enjoy this slaw

 Over the year I caught myself preparing this slaw with other international meals.